Dayleon/Smiles/README.md

-# Smiles
+# like to read
-I like to smile
+I'm liking coding now.